rm511130/Physna_Training/README.md

 <kbd>![Unmarked_Main_Page](./images/Unmarked_Main_Page.jpg)</kbd>

-- Diving deeper into the main landing page features.
-Using the annotated diagram shown below, follow the sequence of numbers and their descriptions:<a name="Commented_Main_Page"><a/>
+- Let's dive into the main landing page features using the annotated diagram shown below.
+Please follow the sequence of numbers and their descriptions:<a name="Commented_Main_Page"><a/>

 <kbd>![Commented_Main_Page](./images/Commented_Main_Page_v1.jpg)</kbd>